Recap of Zofran MDL

 Streaming Oral Argument

 Oral argument is usually finished in about an hour.
 The website for the Court of Appeals for the First Circuit states that you can listen live to the oral arguments in that Court.
-The website for that service is here.

 We will update this Jenner Law Blog page from time to time with information about the hearing and the Appellate Court’s ruling.